-Caroline’s first visit to Malawi was in 2011 as a volunteer when she saw at first hand the difference that Microloan Foundation can make.
+Caroline’s first visit to Malawi was in 2011 as a volunteer when she saw first-hand the difference that MicroLoan Foundation can make.
 She has been a trustee since 2012.

-Sally Burton-Graham has over ten years fundraising experience.
-Working with small development charities such as OneWorld and national institutions such as Cancer Research UK.
+Sally Burton-Graham has over ten years fundraising experience – working with small development charities such as OneWorld, and national institutions such as Cancer Research UK.
 Sally’s expertise spans all aspects of fundraising.
 Sally has devised and launched large fundraising campaigns such as the Curiosity Project at Royal Holloway, University of London and has recruited many development boards to do good deeds.
 An expert partnership broker and team builder, Sally establishes lasting relationships.
-Her focus at MicroLoan Foundation is to drive the Start Something campaign in 2015 and build foundations for growth.

 Jo Olney – Treasurer